 Student-produced, national award-winning daily morning television news program, The Knightly News Live

 State Championship Teams

-A strong tradition of State Championship teams and contenders in volleyball, basketball, football, cross country, golf, track, dance team, and competitive cheerleading
+A strong tradition of State Championship teams and individuals in volleyball, basketball, football, cross country, golf, track, baseball, soccer, dance team, and competitive cheerleading

 Missouri State High School Activities Association Academic Awards (3.0 or higher GPA) in all sports